What Is a Supply Chain?

 1. Tesla Automobiles

-Tesla is a popular automobile brand that builds high-end electric vehicles (EVs) for customers.
+Tesla (TSLA) is a popular automobile brand that builds high-end electric vehicles (EVs) for customers.
 Tesla works with many third-party vendors who supply it with chips, batteries, chassis, engines, rubber tires, metal bodies, and many more.
 The company works with over 200 suppliers, including Emerson Electric and Garmin Ltd, which all have their place in the supply chain.

 These components are assembled to create the final vehicle, which is shipped out to the end consumer.